-- 19.1 A Direct Award Contract (DAC) occurs when a contract is awarded to a service provider or supplier without seeking competitive quotes or tenders. - 19.2 Purchases up to £5,000 are classified as procurement expenditure but they are not subject to procurement rules and are never classified as DACs Goods or Services procured through a with a value lower than £5,000 where a price check is not possible must be approved by the Accounting Officer and reported to the Audit and Risk Assurance Committee. - 19.3 Any proposal to procure goods or services through a DAC which has a combined cost greater than £5,000, must be supported by CPD advice. - 19.4 The Community Relations Council must seek CPD advice by completing a DAC1 form, forwarding it to the Director of Finance, Administration and Personnel, who will in turn forward it to the CPD. - 19.5 On receipt of CPD advice, to seek authorisation for the DAC, the Director of Finance, Administration and Personnel will approach the Accounting Officer with a rationale and justification for the use of DAC prior to any commitment being made.
+- 19.1 A Direct Award Contract (DAC) occurs when a contract is awarded to a service provider or supplier without seeking competitive quotes or tenders. - 19.2 Purchases up to £5,000 are classified as procurement expenditure but they are not subject to procurement rules and are never classified as DACs Goods or Services procured through a with a value lower than £5,000 where a price check is not possible must be approved by the Accounting Officer and reported to the Audit and Risk Assurance Committee. - 19.3 Any proposal to procure goods or services through a DAC which has a combined cost greater than £5,000, must be supported by CPD advice. - The Community Relations Council must seek CPD advice by completing a DAC1 form, forwarding it to the Finance Manager or Governance, Admin, & Assistant Finance Manager who will in turn forward it to the CPD.

-- 19.6 The Community Relations Council Accounting Officer's approval is required for all DACs.
-TEO Accounting Officer approval is required for all external consultancy awarded via a DAC irrespective of value. - 19.7 Type of business case and approval required for DAC's can thus be summarised by the table below:
+- On receipt of CPD advice, to seek authorisation for the DAC, The Finance Manager or Governance, Admin, Assistant Finance Manager will approach the Accounting Officer with a rationale and justification for the use of DAC prior to any commitment being made. - 19.6 The Community Relations Council Accounting Officer's approval is required for all DACs.
+TEO Accounting Officer approval is required for all external consultancy awarded via a DAC irrespective of value. - Type of business case and approval required for DAC's can thus be summarised by the table below: